oitofelix/mininim/index.md

 Licence) as published by the FSF — with no Invariant Sections; either version 1.3, or (at your option) any later version.

-MININIM features various of improvements over the original game, too many to make an exhaustive list here.
-Some of its noteworthy advantages are:
+MININIM features various improvements over the original game, too many to make an exhaustive list here.
+Some of its noteworthy advantages
+are:

 - Portable to modern operating systems.
 - Video, environment, hue and guard modes may be selected on-the-fly.